 ]]>

-When you think about therapy, most will picture a one-to-one conversation with the patient and therapist sitting across from each other.
+One of the most common misconceptions about therapy is that it’s just a one-to-one conversation with the patient and therapist sitting across from each other.
 Although that’s not how every therapy session goes, you can’t be blamed for only thinking that therapy is all about talking because popular TV shows and movies only show this side of therapy.
 Except for a few, the therapist is always a glasses-wearing, formally dressed, writing pad holding, excessively nodding person!

 There are so many types and forms of therapy in the world.
-The extensive study of psychology has brought forward tons of pioneers, founders, and developers of different forms of therapy that benefit society in many ways.
+The extensive study of psychology has introduced many pioneers, founders, and developers of different forms of therapy that benefit society in many ways.

 Psychologists have always understood that each person is unique and thus needs unique approaches to tackle their problems.

 So, no. Talking is not everything a therapy session is.
 Depending on what type of therapist you go to, you will have different experiences.
-From more experiential methods to group sessions and practical home-works to role-playing, other therapists use a myriad of techniques to understand what the client needs.
+Therapists use various techniques, like role-playing and group sessions, to understand client needs.

 This age-old stigma has glued on to us like gum on our shoes.
 It never really goes away.
-There are always tiny traces of it left behind.
+Tiny traces of it always remain.

 Anything that gives you solace, lets you feel at peace and maybe takes your mind off of the stress a little bit, if not all, is therapeutic.